toucansites/try-o-template/installation_guide.md

 7. Home Page Content:
 	* A preconfigured home page setup is included in src/contents/home/.

-You can use these sample contents as a reference or starting point for your project.
+You can use these sample files as a reference or starting point for your project.
 Once you’re familiar with the structure, replace them with your own custom content.

 Happy building with Toucan!

 ## Troubleshooting

-If you encounter issues during installation or setup, consider the following:
+If you encounter any issues during installation or setup, try the following steps:

 - Ensure Swift is installed and correctly configured.
 - Check your `PATH` to ensure the Toucan binary is accessible.